sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/166_Moving_on_with_the_project.md

 	Cart.belongsTo(User, { as: "buyer" });
 	```
 	[Actual code](https://github.com/exemplar-codes/online-shop-express-ejs-mvc/commit/b0616fba264f0d2360f208d35254b64b37931c83)
-- Upon exploration, I can see that the Cart has a `createProduct` magic method, since it's we related the two (Cart and Product) to list down (read) products in a Cart, and also add existing Products (created by sellers).
+- Query restriction - Upon exploration, I can see that the Cart has a `createProduct` magic method, since it's we related the two (Cart and Product) to list down (read) products in a Cart, and also add existing Products (created by sellers).
 But it makes no sense to create a Product using a Cart, and we should remove magic properties of this kind from the Cart model. **This is a usual thing in Sequelize projects, since Sequelize, by default assumes that two models can do all CRUD ops once related**.
 This "creation" behavior can be turned off using the following syntax:
 	```js
 	User.hasOne(Cart); // no change
 	Cart.belongsTo(User); // no change